PeterLu7799/documents/Energy Efficiency Guild.md

 3. Read and write data sequentially whenever possible
 4. Read and write larger blocks of data from files whenever possible, keeping in mind that reading too much data at once might cause other problems.
 5. For reading or writing significant amounts of data, consider using dispatch_io
-6. f your data consists of structured content that is randomly accessed, store it in a database
+6. If your data consists of structured content that is randomly accessed, store it in a database
 7. Understand how the system caches file data and know how to optimize the use of those caches

 #### React to Low Power Mode on iPhones（考虑低电量模式）